 - My part-time day job as

 cookingcoordinator at a local preschool, which involves different lesson plans for classes as well as organizing all the kids’ meals.

 - My blog

 workfor Percolate Kitchen, like scheduling social media promotions and blog posts.

-course workfor my workshop, Uncomplicated Kitchen, including interviews and video trainings.
+courseworkfor my workshop, Uncomplicated Kitchen, including setting up interviews and writing out video training.